anshi1995/E-commerce-Website-Database-Management/README.md

 # E-commerce-Website-Database-Management
 In recent times, online retail platforms have gained popularity over traditional stores as the shopping behaviors are changing.
 The main objective of this project is to develop an e-commerce platform model for a customer where they can register or buy a product i.e., it allows registered users to view and purchase the required products.
-For the project, I have chosen to build the online shopping model for electronics including mobile phones, laptops, monitors, phone accessories, speakers etc.
+For the project, we have chosen to build the online shopping model for electronics including mobile phones, laptops, monitors, phone accessories, speakers etc.

 ![image](https://www.zeumic.com.au/wp-content/uploads/2018/01/zeumic-e-commerce-cycle-image.jpg)